game-ai-platform-team/tira-ai-platform/docs/user_manual/connect_four.md

 MOVE: <number of column 0-6>
 The above line would be treated as a move.
 This line would be treated as a log.
 ```

+## Statistics and Export

+After the game, you can review all moves, times, advantages, and logs.
+You can navigate through the game and view the board situation for a specific move by:
+  - Clicking the back and forth buttons.
+  - Clicking the move in the moves list.
+  - Clicking the corresponding circle on the advantage or time chart.

+You also have the option to download a CSV file containing all the mentioned statistics.